By Kelsey Fox

 10. Elon Musk

-South African-born Elon Musk is best known as the business magnate, investor, and inventor responsible for founding companies like SpaceX, Tesla Motors, and SolarCity, and for his futuristic (and currently only hypothetical) high-speed transportation system known as the Hyperloop.
-But Musk makes this list because he is the designer of PayPal, the revolutionary online program through which users can pay bills, collect fees, manage purchases, and more.
-Though Musk has since passed along the main responsibilities of PayPal, he currently acts as the CEO and CTO, CEO, and Chairman of SpaceX, Tesla Motors, and SolarCity respectively.
+Musk makes the list of famous famous computer scientists because he created PayPal, the revolutionary online program through which users pay bills, collect fees, manage purchases, and more.
+Though Musk passed along the main responsibilities of PayPal, he acts as the CEO and CTO, CEO, and Chairman of SpaceX, Tesla Motors, and SolarCity.
+He is the current owner and CEO of Twitter.

 9. Linus Torvalds